Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Yet masks are easy to loose.
 We keep some extras in our car for when that happens.
 This three-pack of premium 3-fly face masks is a best seller on Amazon.

-For those who have been vaccinated, it’s a good idea to add your vaccination card to your 2021 summer road trip packing list.
-State and local governments in the US are currently sorting out the legalities of vaccine passports, allowing businesses to serve vaccinated people and/or refuse unvaccinated people.
+For those who have been vaccinated, it’s a good idea to add your vaccination card to your 2021 road trip packing list.
+Some businesses across the US may require proof of vaccine (or negative Covid test) to enter.

-So depending how such legislation works out in the locales you’re traveling to in 2021, it may come in handy to have proof that you’ve received the vaccine.
+So you may need to show proof that you’ve received the vaccine, in the form of your vaccine card.
 It could also prove wise to have your vaccination card for medical reasons that could unexpectedly spring up.

 Accommodation Travel Tips during a Pandemic Road Trip

-15) Book Your Hotels far in Advance for Popular Summer Destinations in 2021
+15) Book Your Hotels far in Advance for Popular Destinations in 2021

 This is arguably the most crucial road trip travel tip for 2021 if you’re trying to save money.